Tembrel/expressions/README.md

 ## Issues FAQ

+- Constant and variable expressions compare equal if the wrapped values compare equal; their identities are not meaningful.
+Should they be?

+  - It would be possible to give variable expressions their onw identity, so that two instances of `expr("a")` would not be equal to each other, but it would add a burden to the user to keep track of variables in a symbol table, and it would mean that string forms of unequal expressions could themselves be equal.
+    It's much simpler to take advantage of Java's string interning.

 - Expressions that use variables that conflict with the reserved words `let` and `in` will format successfully but will not be parseable.
 Shouldn't you prevent the use